simd-everywhere/simde/.packit/README.md

 * Report issues (bugs or feature suggestions): https://github.com/packit/packit/issues
 * Pipeline history: https://dashboard.packit.dev/pipelines

+## Motivation and context

+We want to keep [Fedora rawhide](https://docs.fedoraproject.org/en-US/releases/rawhide/) cases in the CI.
+Fedora rawhide is the latest development version of Fedora Linux, not a named release that might go out of support later.
+Because the gcc and clang new versions are landing on Fedora rawhide earlier than other Linux distributions.

 ## How to check the CI results

 1. Enable Packit CI for your forked simde repository.
 See the [onboarding guide](https://packit.dev/docs/guide/).